 When you satisfy your sweet tooth, look for ways to add a little protein at the same time.
 Some sweets to try include:

-• Chocolate milkshakes made with chocolate whey protein blended with frozen milk cubes
+• Chocolate milkshakes made with chocolate whey protein blended with frozen milk cubes (or freeze a :ratio trio dairy drink for even more protein)

-• Frozen ”, or pureed frozen fruit like bananas or berries, blended with powdered peanut butter, a nut or seed butter, and topped with unsweetened coconut
+• Frozen, or pureed frozen fruit like bananas or berries, blended with powdered peanut butter, a nut or seed butter, and topped with unsweetened coconut

 • Crushed and chopped nuts as a topping for avocado mousse or pudding